Sofia Kenin has solved most things in her path in 2020. Iga Swiatek is her next problem.

 It helps that she thrives in a fight and relishes the bright lights of major events.

 When Kenin won her title in Melbourne in February, she was the sport’s youngest Grand Slam singles champion in 12 years.
 Since then, she has hurdled a couple of stumbling blocks in her young career.
 After winning an inaugural Grand Slam title, players can be inundated with new sponsorship deals and requests from tournaments offering hefty appearance fees, but Kenin didn’t get her victory lap.
-The tour shut down less than two months after the Australian Open and the 21-year-old retreated home to train.
+The tour shut down less than two months after the Australian Open, and the 21-year-old retreated home to train.
 She also faced the unusual problem of being a reigning Grand Slam champion struggling to find motivation.

 “I was quite devastated by what happened, of course what's going on around the world,” Kenin said.
 “But speaking about myself, it was obviously devastating. … I felt like I was playing some of my best tennis, and just all of it shut down."